stephenmcd/django-email-extras/README.rst

 the ability for Admin users to manage PGP keys is also provided.

+A tool for automatically opening multipart emails in a local web browser during development is also provided.

 Dependencies
 ============

   * `python-gnupg <http://code.google.com/p/python-gnupg/>`_ is
     required for sending PGP encrypted email.

 Installation
 ============